UK challenger banks: who’s who (and what’s their tech)

 Allica Bank (formerly CivilisedBank)

 Originally known as CivilisedBank, the bank received its licence in May 2017, but relinquished it a year later to have more time to develop its technology platform.
-It then reapplied for a new licence.
+It then reapplied for a new licence and received it in H2 2019.

 The bank plans to offer business current accounts with deposits, transaction banking, overdrafts, FX, investments, savings and loans.